 "Julianna has taken on a more active role working for the HaWRC, and is designing her capstone project to engage with outreach, student orientation, and support students on learning about sustainability resources on campus, opportunities to learn and engage, and create content for outreach for everyone – video, audio, and text/paper based, as she stated she wants sustainability efforts to be available to students, and accessible!"

 Founders Diversity Award

-The Founders Diversity Award encourages a culture of pluralism, diversity and equity within our campus community.
+The Founders Diversity Award encourages a culture of diversity, equity, and inclusion within our campus community.
 The recipient of this award has made possible the expression of thoughts, ideas, voices, and experiences that foster an inclusive and welcoming environment for all.